ruoso/u5e/README.md

 # What are the guiding principles?

-## Reuse as much of the STL as possible

-Whenever possible, this library will provide a simple wrapping layer that defines the unicode support on top of existing STL types.
-Specifically, this library will not implement anything related to specific IO layers or to memory allocation.

-## Use Concepts for defining behavior

-Different aspects of how a class works will be composed using traits and concepts.
-Even though concepts is not yet a supported language feature, we will document the expected API of the concept.
-It's part of the contract to obey the expected concept.

 ## No "natural" unit

 There is no default unit.
 Most of the confusion around unicode is